mgarythomas/mgarythomas.github.io/content/architecture/togaf/_index.md

 - *Data Architecture* - Describes the structure of an organisation's conceptual, logical & physical data assets, data management resources
 - *Application Architecture* - Provides a blueprint for the individual applications to be deployed, their interactions and their relationships to the core business processes of the organisation.
 - *Technology Architecture* - Describes the digital architecture and logical software and hardware components and capabilities and standards that are required to support the deployment of business, data and application services.

-# Architecture States

-An Enterprise Architecture may describe multiple different states:

-## 1. Baseline Architecture (As-Is)
-- Represents the current state of the architecture.
-- Documents existing systems, technologies, and business processes.

-## 2. Target Architecture (To-Be)
-- Defines the desired future state.
-- Aligns with business and IT strategy.

-## 3. Transition Architectures
-- Intermediate steps between As-Is and To-Be states.
-- Used for phased implementation to manage complexity.

-## 4. Resting Architecture (steady state)
-- Major design effort are completed and the organisation is an operational and governance phase
-- In iterations, this may precede another iteration of the architecture (phases)
-- Value may be delivered to the organisation from this state

-## 5. Candidate Architecture
-- A future (Target) state of the architecture that has not been approved by Stakeholders

-# Architecture Roadmap
-- Defines the plan to move from Baseline to Target.
-- Includes timelines, dependencies, and implementation priorities.

 # Tailoring